 With respect to voltage ranges:

-a DC-connected power park module shall be capable of staying connected to the remote-end HVDC converter station network and operating within the voltage ranges (per unit), for the time periods specified in Tables 9 and 10, Annex VII.
+an asynchronously connected power park module, an asynchronously connected power-to-gas demand unit, an asynchronously connected demand facility and an asynchronously connected electricity storage module shall be capable of staying connected to the remote-end HVDC converter station isolated AC network and operating within the voltage ranges (per unit), for the time periods specified in Tables 9 and 10, Annex VII.
 The applicable voltage range and time periods specified are selected based on the reference 1 pu voltage;

-wider voltage ranges or longer minimum times for operation can be agreed between the relevant system operator, the relevant TSO and the DC-connected power park module owner to ensure the best use of the technical capabilities of a DC-connected power park module if needed to preserve or to restore system security.
-If wider voltage ranges or longer minimum times for operation are economically and technically feasible, the DC-connected power park module owner shall not unreasonably withhold consent;
+wider voltage ranges or longer minimum times for operation can be agreed between the relevant system operator, the relevant TSO and the asynchronously connected power park module owner, the asynchronously connected power-to-gas demand unit owner, the asynchronously connected demand facility owner and the asynchronously connected electricity storage module owner to ensure the best use of the technical capabilities of the asynchronously connected power park module, the asynchronously connected power-to-gas demand unit, the asynchronously connected demand facility and the asynchronously connected electricity storage module if needed to preserve or to restore system security.
+If wider voltage ranges or longer minimum times for operation are economically and technically feasible, the asynchronously connected power park module owner, the asynchronously connected power-to-gas demand unit owner, the asynchronously connected demand facility owner and the asynchronously connected electricity storage module owner shall not unreasonably withhold consent;

-for DC-connected power park modules which have an HVDC interface point to the remote-end HVDC converter station network, the relevant system operator, in coordination with the relevant TSO may specify voltages at the HVDC interface point at which a DC-connected power park module shall be capable of automatic disconnection.
-The terms and settings for automatic disconnection shall be agreed between the relevant system operator, the relevant TSO and the DC-connected power park module owner;
+for asynchronously connected power park module, asynchronously connected power-to-gas demand unit, asynchronously connected demand facility and asynchronously connected electricity storage module which have an interface point to the remote-end HVDC converter station isolated AC network, the relevant system operator, in coordination with the relevant TSO may specify voltages at the interface point at which an asynchronously connected power park module, an asynchronously connected power-to-gas demand unit, an asynchronously connected demand facility and an asynchronously connected electricity storage module shall be capable of automatic disconnection.
+The terms and settings for automatic disconnection shall be agreed between the relevant system operator, the relevant TSO and the asynchronously connected power park module owner, the asynchronously connected power-to-gas demand unit owner, the asynchronously connected demand facility owner and the asynchronously connected electricity storage module owner;

-for HVDC interface points at AC voltages that are not included in the scope of Annex VII, the relevant system operator, in coordination with the relevant TSO shall specify applicable requirements at the connection point;
+for interface points at AC voltages that are not included in the scope of Annex VII, the relevant system operator, in coordination with the relevant TSO shall specify applicable requirements at the connection point;

 where frequencies other than nominal 50 Hz are used, subject to relevant TSO agreement, the voltage ranges and time periods specified by the relevant system operator, in coordination with the relevant TSO, shall be proportional to those in Tables 9 and 10, Annex VII.

-With respect to reactive power capability for DC-connected power park modules:
+With respect to reactive power capability for asynchronously connected power park module and an asynchronously connected electricity storage module:

-if the DC-connected power park module owner can obtain a bilateral agreement with the owners of the HVDC systems connecting the DC-connected power park module to a single connection point on a AC network, it shall fulfil all of the following requirements:
+if the asynchronously connected power park module owner and the asynchronously connected electricity storage module owner can obtain a bilateral agreement with the owners of the HVDC systems connecting the asynchronously connected power park module and the asynchronously connected electricity storage module to a single interface point on an isolated AC network, it shall fulfil all of the following requirements:

-it shall have the ability with additional plant or equipment and/or software, to meet the reactive power capabilities prescribed by the relevant system operator, in coordination with the relevant TSO, according to point (b), and it shall either:
+it shall have the ability with additional plant or equipment and/or software, to meet the reactive power capabilities prescribed by the relevant system operator, in coordination with the relevant TSO, according to subparagraph (b), and it shall either: